 What is a CPD portfolio?

-A CPD portfolio helps keep a track of progression from year to year.
+A CPD portfolio helps keep a track of your learning progression from year to year.
 It is an individual’s evidential documentation of their Continuing Professional Development obligations for their professional body or association.
-Contained within a CPD portfolio would be the register of activities, such as training courses, workshops and educational events attended, as well as a copy of the delegate CPD certificates for each activity.
-These act as validation that the learning has been completed.
+Contained within a CPD portfolio would be the register of activities, such as training courses, workshops and educational events attended, the number of CPD points the individual has completed for any given year, as well as a copy of the delegate CPD certificates for each activity.
+These CPD delegate certificates act as validation that the learning has been attended and completed.

-One of the most frequent questions about Continuing Professional Development is how CPD is recorded, and specifically the question, “What is a CPD point, unit or credit?”
-The subsequent question is regularly, “How do CPD points relate to CPD Hours?”
-With the increasing number of professional bodies in the UK and their varying annual requirements of Continuing Professional Development, a natural split in common language terms and expression will arise.
-Different professional bodies use the terms ‘CPD points’, ‘CPD units’ or ‘CPD credits’ diversely depending on preference, typically for historical reasons when initially implementing their CPD policy, rather than from a modern day strategic perspective.
+One of the most frequent questions about Continuing Professional Development is how CPD is recorded, and specifically “What are CPD points, units or credits?” and, “How do CPD points relate to CPD Hours?”
+With the increasing number of professional bodies in the UK and their varying annual requirements of Continuing Professional Development, a natural split in common language terms and expression has arisen.
+Different professional bodies use the terms ‘CPD points’, ‘CPD units’ or ‘CPD credits’ depending on preference, typically for historical reasons when initially implementing their CPD policy, rather than from any modern day strategic perspective.

 How do CPD points, units and credits relate to CPD Hours?

-It is often found across all industries that CPD points, units and credits all relate to the same thing, CPD Hours?
+It is considered across all industries that CPD points, units and credits all relate to the same thing, CPD Hours.
 What are CPD Hours?
-The definition of a CPD Hour is the time spent for a delegate to be in “active learning”.
+The definition of CPD Hours is the time spent for a delegate to be in “active learning”.
 Active learning defines the actual time spent learning something relevant for their Continuing Professional Development objectives.
 A great example of this would be 1-day accredited CPD training course.
 If the training starts at 9 am and ends at 5 pm, with a 1-hour break for lunch, the CPD Hours would be 7 CPD Hours.

 For added information, it is estimated that 95% of all professional bodies use CPD Hours as their Continuing Professional Development measure and that where the terms CPD points, units or credits are used, these are in a typical 1:1 ratio with CPD Hours.
 By this, it is meant that typically 1 CPD point equals 1 CPD Hour.

-A structured and consistent approach to recording your CPD makes it easier to manage throughout the year.
-This also helps ensure an individual attends training and events relevant to their annual capability improvement objectives, which is more valuable than simply attending courses just for general interest.
-Recording your CPD allows reflection on what has been gained from the CPD activities and what can be implemented in day-to-day objectives, as well as what skill sets to develop next.
+A structured and consistent approach to recording your CPD Hours or points makes it easier to manage throughout the year.
+This also helps ensure that an individual attends training and events that are relevant to their desired improvement objectives, rather than simply attending courses just for general interest.
+Recording your CPD points allows reflection on what has been gained from the learning activities and what can be implemented in day-to-day objectives, as well as what skill sets to develop next.

-As a general rule, when recording your Continuing Professional Development in a CPD portfolio, it should contain the following information:- Date of CPD activity, Title of CPD activity, Brief description including learning objectives, the method of learning (i.e. training course, workshop, event, eLearning), number of CPD hours, points or credits and the overall learning outcome.
+As a general rule, when recording your CPD points in your CPD portfolio, it should contain the following information:- Date of CPD activity, Title of CPD activity, Brief description including learning objectives, the method of learning (i.e. training course, workshop, event, eLearning), number of CPD hours, points or credits and the overall learning outcome.